Fracking

 Fracking (also known as hydraulic fracturing, fracing, hydrofracturing, or hydrofracking) is a well stimulation technique involving the fracturing of formations in bedrock by a pressurized liquid.
 The process involves the high-pressure injection of "fracking fluid" (primarily water, containing sand or other proppants suspended with the aid of thickening agents) into a wellbore to create cracks in the deep-rock formations through which natural gas, petroleum, and brine will flow more freely.
 When the hydraulic pressure is removed from the well, small grains of hydraulic fracturing proppants (either sand or aluminium oxide) hold the fractures open.

 Fracking, using either hydraulic pressure or acid, is the most common method for well stimulation.
 Well stimulation techniques help create pathways for oil, gas or water to flow more easily, ultimately increasing the overall production of the well.
-Both methods of fracking are classed as unconventional, because they aim to permanently enhance (increase) the permeability of the formation.
-So the traditional division of hydrocarbon-bearing rocks into source and reservoir no longer holds; the source rock becomes the reservoir after the treatment.
+Both methods of fracking are classed as unconventional, because they aim to permanently enhance, or increase, the permeability of the formation.
+Thus, the traditional division of hydrocarbon-bearing rocks into source and reservoir no longer holds; the source rock becomes the reservoir after the treatment.

 Hydraulic fracking is more familiar to the general public, and is the predominant method used in hydrocarbon exploitation, but acid fracking has a much longer history.
-Although the hydrocarbon industry tends to use fracturing rather than the word fracking, which now dominates in popular media, an industry patent application dating from 2014 explicitly uses the term acid fracking in its title.
+The hydrocarbon industry tends to use fracturing, although the word fracking now dominates in popular media.

 Definition

 Well stimulation methods.
 Fracking is highlighted in yellow.

 Hydraulic fracturing (fracking) and acidising (acid fracking) are two of the most common methods for well stimulation.
-The flow chart shows that hydraulic fracking and acid fracking, highlighted in yellow, are two categories of unconventional hydraulic methods.
-But acidising is complicated by the fact that matrix acidising is considered conventional.
-Note that it takes place below the fracture gradient of the rock.
+The flow chart shows that hydraulic fracking and acid fracking, highlighted in yellow, are both classified as unconventional hydraulic methods.
+Acidising is complicated, however, by the fact that matrix acidising, which takes place below the fracture gradient of the rock, is considered a conventional method.

 In the UK legislative and hydrocarbon permitting context (see Fracking in the United Kingdom), Adriana Zalucka et al. have reviewed the various definitions, as well as the role of key regulators and authorities, in a peer-reviewed article published in 2021.
 They have proposed a new robust definition for unconventional well treatments:

 All well stimulation treatments of oil and gas wells which increase the permeability of the target rock volume to higher than 0.1 millidarcies beyond a 1 m radius from the borehole.

 The above definition focuses on increasing permeability, rather than on any particular extraction process.
 It is quantitative, using the generally agreed 0.1 md cut-off value, below which rocks are considered impermeable.
 It exempts borehole cleaning processes like acid squeeze or acid wash from being classed as unconventional, by using the 1 m radius criterion.
-It avoids a definition based on, for example, the quantity of water injected, which is controversial, or the injection pressure applied (whether the treatment is above or below the fracture gradient, as shown in the flow chart above).
+It avoids a definition based on, for example, the quantity of water injected, which is controversial, or the injection pressure applied, which determines whether the treatment is above or below the fracture gradient.
 It also exempts non-hydrocarbon wells from being classed as unconventional.